-The ear is made up of three different sections: the outer ear, the middle ear, and the inner ear.
-These parts all work together so you can hear and process sounds.
+The ear is made up of three different sections that work together to collect sounds and send them to the brain: the outer ear, the middle ear, and the inner ear.

 The Middle Ear: Good Vibrations

-- the malleus (say: MAH-lee-us), which is attached to the eardrum and means "hammer" in Latin
+- the malleus (say: MAH-lee-us) ("hammer"), which is attached to the eardrum

-- the incus (say: IN-kus), which is attached to the malleus and means "anvil" in Latin
+- the incus (say: IN-kus) ("anvil"), which is attached to the malleus

-- the stapes (say: STAY-peez), the smallest bone in the body, which is attached to the incus and means "stirrup" in Latin
+- the stapes (say: STAY-peez) ("stirrup"), which is attached to the incus and is the smallest bone in the body